jpsim/jpsim.github.com/source/_posts/2018-05-19-introducing-yams-1-dot-0.markdown

 translates to how LibYAML works.

-This library's been powering a number of popular projects that use YAML for configuration, like [SwiftLint][SwiftLint], [XcodeGen][XcodeGen] & used in [SourceKitten][SourceKitten] to parse Swift Package Manager build manifests.
+This library's been powering a number of popular projects that use YAML for configuration, like [SwiftLint][SwiftLint], [SwiftGen][SwiftGen], [XcodeGen][XcodeGen] & used in [SourceKitten][SourceKitten] to parse Swift Package Manager build manifests.
 So if you've wanted to add YAML configuration files to your Swift CLI, or want to interoperate with other tools that process YAML, I encourage you to give Yams a try.

 [yams-logo]: https://raw.githubusercontent.com/jpsim/Yams/master/yams.jpg
 [norio]: https://twitter.com/norio_nomura